tdwg/ac/roi-recipes.md

 **Part of TDWG Standard:** Not part of any standard

-**Abstract:** This document provides examples showing how to use terms related to Regions of Interest (ROIs).
+**Abstract:** This document provides examples showing how to use Audubon Core terms related to Regions of Interest (ROIs).

 **Contributors:** Steve Baskauf